 The Federal Wire Act has caused many debates throughout its passing regarding its context and interpretation.
 In 2001, the DOJ under the Bush Administration stated that the Wire Act encompassed all internet gambling which supported anti-gambling legislators’ efforts to put an end to online gambling.
 This statement along with later efforts by the UIGEA forced online gambling operators out of the US market.

-Therefore, the DOJ’s recent intervention in reinterpreting the Wire Act provided much-needed clarification granting individual US states the authority to determine their own destiny regarding state-regulated online poker and casino gambling.
+Therefore, the DOJ’s recent intervention in reinterpreting the Wire Act provided much-needed clarification granting the individual US states the authority to determine their own destiny regarding state-regulated online poker and casino gambling.
 The law also emboldened multiple licensed offshore online gambling operators to re-enter the US gambling market.

 What Did the DOJ Opinion Change?